 1. Build up your emergency savings.

-Large expenses can come out of nowhere.
-That’s why it’s important to have emergency savings.
+It’s important to have emergency savings.
 Consider it a backup plan in case of an unforeseen hardship.

-2. Plan strategically with annuities.
+6. Plan strategically with annuities

 Singles may be better poised to maximize their payout from a pension or other annuity.
 For example, the payout is higher on a single life-only annuity because it ends when you die and generally isn’t transferable to your heirs.